Chengcheng-Xiao/VASP2WAN90_v2_fix/README.md

 ```
 (There are also some redundant proj_l=0 proj_m=0 which was ignored in the interface)

-## FIX
+## Fix
 Simply cycle over the second redundant projection with same spin.

 ## Useage
-In root directory of VASP distro.
+Put `mlwf.patch` file in the root directory of your VASP distro and type:
 ```
 $ patch -p0 < mlwf.patch
 ```
-and compile the code with `-DVASP2WANNIER90v2` precompile flag and a shared library `libwannier.a`
+Then, compile the code with `-DVASP2WANNIER90v2` precompile flag and a shared library `libwannier.a`
 ```
 CPP_OPTIONS+=-DVASP2WANNIER90v2
 LLIBS+=/path/to/your/wannier90_distro/libwannier.a
 ```

-## notes
+## Notes

 *1. Because VASP is a commercial package, no source code can be leaked.

+*2. The correctness of this patch has been checked against the WANNIER90 (version 1.2) on several cases.

 *2. This is just a trial fix, I have not (yet) get a clear picture the original intension of this interface.
 Any result obtained by this fix should be carefully checked by yourself.